-Automation – Finally, although this falls under depth of functionality, it makes sense to call out automation functionality in particular.
+Finally, although this falls under the depth of functionality, it makes sense to call out automation functionality in particular.
 Even without automation, a cloud management tool can help you identify challenges and make the right decisions.
 However, automation is essential to realizing the full potential of your cloud investment.

-At Connectria, we’ve developed a powerful cloud management tool called TRiA to ensure effective and transparent management of our customers’ clouds.
+At Connectria, we’ve developed a powerful cloud management tool called TRiA to ensure the effective and transparent management of our customers’ clouds.
 With multi-cloud capability, TRiA simplifies the management of AWS, Azure, GCP, IBM, and VMWare.
-All of our managed cloud customers are given fully access to TRiA as we’ve found that transparency facilitates healthy collaboration and better alignment on our customer’s goals, objectives and priorities.
+All of our managed cloud customers are given full access to TRiA as we’ve found that transparency facilitates healthy collaboration and better alignment on our customer’s goals, objectives, and priorities.